: Shawn Linehan

 Not Your Typical Pizza

-September 29, 2022 (Updated January 30, 2025)
+September 29, 2022 (Updated October 30, 2025)

 These aren’t just funky flavor combinations tossed together by a chef’s whim.
-Oregon’s pizzerias have made a name for itself in recent years, with restaurants like Ken’s Artisan Pizza, Hapa Pizza, Grana Pizza Napoletana and Lovely’s Fifty Fifty receiving national and international acclaim for their culinary excellence.
+Oregon’s pizzerias have made a name for themselves in recent years, with restaurants like Ken’s Artisan Pizza, Hapa Pizza, Grana Pizza Napoletana and Lovely’s Fifty Fifty receiving national and international acclaim for their culinary excellence.

 Advertisements